strmprivacy/cli/README.md

 ## Configuration

-The `strm` CLI can be configured using either flags as specified by the help, or with environment variables, but also with a configuration file.
-The configuration file is located at `$HOME/.config/stream-machine/strm-creds-<api-auth-host>.json`.
-If it doesn't exist, you can create it and override properties there.
+The `strm` CLI can be configured using either the flags as specified by the help (as command line arguments), with environment variables, or with a configuration file, named strm.yaml, located in the Stream Machine [Configuration directory].
+If a flag is not present, the default value is used.

+Note: The ordering is the same as specified above, so arguments take precedence over environment variables, which take precedence over the configuration file, which takes precedence over the default values.

-### Reference
+### Default configuration values

-Below is a reference of the configuration file for `strm`:
+Below are the default values for all `strm' flags, in the YAML format used by the configuration file:

 ```yaml
 save: true